Crime victims may get fewer services as federal aid drops. States weigh how to help.

 Then, the cap plummeted, and by fiscal year 2023, Congress had set it at $1.9 billion, according to data from the U.S. Department of Justice.

-This past March, Congress again lowered the cap, to $1.2 billion, a drop of more than 35%.
+This past March, Congress again lowered the cap, to $1.2 billion, a drop of more than 35 percent.
 The cuts will not take effect until October of this year, when the federal government’s next fiscal year begins.

 Victim services groups say that the demand for help has continued to surge.
 Some anticipate the grant process to become even more competitive.